HCRG Care Group

-Virgin Care was a British private provider of community health and social services, commissioned by the National Health Service and local authorities in England.
-From 2010 the company was known as Virgin Care and was part of Virgin Group.
-In December 2021, it was acquired by Twenty20 Capital and rebranded as HCRG Care Group.
+HCRG Care Group is a private provider of community health and social services in parts of the UK, commissioned by the National Health Service and by local authorities in England.

+Founded in 2007 as Assura Medical, the company became majority-owned by the Virgin Group in 2010 and was known as Virgin Care.
+In December 2021, it was acquired by Twenty20 Capital and rebranded under its current name.

 History

 The company originated in around 2007 as the Assura Medical division of property company Assura Group.
 A majority share was purchased by Virgin Group in 2010, and by 2012 it was a separate company under the Virgin Care brand.